-You can access Aetna's online provider directory.
-DocFind®, at www.aetna.com/docfind/custom/alaskacare, for the names and locations of physicians, hospitals and other health care providers and facilities.
+You may select any network provider from Aetna's provider directory.
+You can access Aetna's online provider directory, DocFind®, at www.aetna.com/docfind/custom/alaskacare, for the names and locations of physicians, hospitals and other health care providers and facilities.
 Due to AlaskaCare having a custom provider network it is important that you use the AlaskaCare specific DocFind® tool rather than Aetna's public DocFind® tool in order to get accurate results.
 You can change your health care provider at any time.